Migration, Statelessness and Refugee Studies PhD Program

 The Migration, Statelessness and Refugee Studies PhD Program is open to doctoral researchers in any faculty.
 To join, you must:

-• have at least one supervisor based at the University of Melbourne
+• Have at least one supervisor based at the University of Melbourne

-• have commenced doctoral research in relation to migration, refugee studies or statelessness.
+• Have commenced doctoral research in relation to migration, refugee studies or statelessness.

 If you’re a current University of Melbourne PhD candidate